oikos-cash/oikos-docs-bsc/content/contracts/Issuer.md

 ??? example "Details"

-    - [`FeePool`](FeePool.md): The Oikos contract remits exchange fees as sUSD to the fee pool, and also uses it to keep track of historical issuance records for each issuer.
+    - [`FeePool`](FeePool.md): The Oikos contract remits exchange fees as oUSD to the fee pool, and also uses it to keep track of historical issuance records for each issuer.
     - [`OikosState`](SynthetixState.md): This state contract stores the debt ledger and the current issuance information for synth issuers.

 ---